Nicoretti/crc/README.md

 ### subcommand(s)
 #### table
 Subcommand to pre-compute crc lookup tables.
-Also see `crc table --help`.
+See also `crc table --help`.
+#### checksum
+Subcommand to calculate crc checksums of input file(s).
+See also `crc checksu --help`.

 References & Resources
 -----------------------